BTZ Black Hole In The Non-Extensive Generalizations of Gibbs Entropy: Thermodynamics of the rotating BTZ black hole

-In Fig.\ref{4} the heat capacity, $C_K$ is plotted against the Kaniadakis entropy, $S_K$ for $l=1, Q=2$ and $\Omega=0.2$ in the fixed $(\Omega,Q)$ ensemble.
+The heat capacity of the rotating BTZ black hole is independent of $\Omega$ as can be seen from the above expression and therefore the presence or absence of Davies type phase transitions in fixed $(\Omega)$ ensemble is independent of $\Omega$.
+In Fig.\ref{3} the heat capacity, $C_K$ is plotted against the Kaniadakis entropy, $S_K$ for $l=1$ in the fixed $(\Omega)$ ensemble.
 Here the solid blue curve represents the heat capacity for the Kaniadakis parameter, $K=0.012$ whereas the black dashed line represents the heat capacity for the Bekenstein-Hawking(BH) entropy case $(K=0)$.
-We find that for $K=0.012$, the heat capacity has a divergence at $S_K=138.16$ which indicates the presence of a Davies type phase transition present in the Kaniadakis modified black hole whereas the heat capacity for the BH entropy case shows no such behaviour.
+We find that for $K=0.012$, the heat capacity has a divergence at $S_K=125.74$ which indicates the presence of a Davies type phase transition present in the Kaniadakis modified black hole whereas the heat capacity for the BH entropy case shows no such behaviour. \\

+The Gibbs free energy for the Kaniadakis entropy case in the fixed $(\Omega)$ ensemble can be obtained as: